 How much does it cost?

-In Malta, the Mirena currently costs around EUR 180, apart from clinic and consultation fees.
+In Malta, the Mirena currently costs around EUR 180, excluding clinic and consultation fees.
 Jaydess costs around EUR 145.
-The copper coil is cheaper and costs around EUR 80.
+The copper coils are cheaper and cost around EUR 80.

 Watch this video about the IUD: